nadethoughts/Aetheria/Crown-of-the-Immortals/3. Ribbit's Revenge/Session 05.20.25.md

 **Flashback: Simear – The Mirror of Ashes**

 Before the temple’s mirrored pool, Simear held a small obsidian mirror, Framed in decorated Orichalcum filigree its surface already dimming.
 He whispered to it, not in words, but in truths: _who they were, what they had lost, and what must be forgotten._ The mirror shimmered and then darkened as if swallowing the memories whole.
 He placed it beneath the water.
+“Let none see until the world can understand.”### Flashbacks IP
+**Flashback: Alwor – The Beacon’s Blade**

+The air was thick with salt and metal as Alwor, clad in robes etched with shimmering script, stood at the base of the temple’s central pillar.
+His voice hummed with the final notes of the Llano, a harmony so perfect it made the air vibrate.
+As he drove his blade into the stone dais—an obsidian weapon wrapped in orichalcum wire and humming with stored resonance—he murmured, _“Let the truth wait for the world to be ready.”_ The blade vanished into the stone, sealing with it the memory of his judgment and sacrifice.

+---

+**Flashback: Cahir – The Heart of the Flame**

+In a chamber filled with carved solar motifs, Cahir removed the orichalcum circlet from his brow—once a symbol of his rulership—and set it upon a pedestal of molten brass.
+“We were kings once,” he whispered to no one, “but kings must burn away before light can rise again.”
+As the circlet sank into the metal, the flame within dimmed.
+He stood for a long time, not as a king, but as a sentinel, and turned his back on the past.

+---

+**Flashback: Karsten – The Bound Gauntlet**

+Lightning split across the sky beyond the cracked ceiling of the hall.
+Karsten’s gauntlet, etched with runes that once bent the desert wind to his will, lay across the lap of a statue shaped in his image.
+“I broke armies with this,” he said, “but we break nothing today.”
+He pressed his hand to the statue’s chest, whispering a single line of the Llano that bound the artifact in stasis.
+The wind fell still, unnaturally still.

+---

+**Flashback: Simear – The Mirror of Ashes**

+Before the temple’s mirrored pool, Simear held a small obsidian mirror, Framed in decorated Orichalcum filigree its surface already dimming.
+He whispered to it, not in words, but in truths: _who they were, what they had lost, and what must be forgotten._ The mirror shimmered and then darkened as if swallowing the memories whole.
+He placed it beneath the water.
 “Let none see until the world can understand.”

 # Encounters